How to Boost Your Local Business SEO (7 Tips)

 1. Get Winning Reviews

 So you want a good cup of coffee but since you’re new to the city, you don’t know any coffee shops close to you.
 Naturally, you google for coffee shops around your location.
-If there are a lot nearby, how do you choose?
-It will be impossible to try all coffee shops to decide which you will like most.
+If there is a lot nearby, how do you choose?
+It will be impossible to try all the coffee shops to decide which you will like most.

 The better alternative will of course be to read what other people think of the coffee shops in your area, and pick the ones who got the most positive feedback.